 The Minecraft server plugin ecosystem has changed a lot over the years, but the essential plugins have been relatively consistent.
 I've been a large part of the community for over ten years now and have a lot of knowledge surrounding server administration.

-This article is an always up to date list of the most useful plugins to have on your Minecraft server.
+This article is an always up to date list of the most valuable and recommended plugins to have on your Minecraft server.

 WorldGuard lets you protect your server by creating protected regions.
 A powerful flags system can customise these regions to allow or prevent whatever you need.
 The plugin also comes with various configuration options to enable or disable game features such as creepers blowing up blocks.

 EssentialsX adds many essential commands and functions to a Minecraft server.
 The plugin provides moderator commands, welcome messages, kits, shop signs, warps, teleport requests, and more.
 Essentials even comes with some basic world protection that can be useful on simpler servers.

 CoreProtect logs what players do, allowing you to rollback any griefing easily.
 The plugin can rollback actions in selective ways, such as all block places by a particular player in the past seven days.
 CoreProtect lets you rest easy, knowing that you can roll any malicious player actions back with the click of a button.